 How to be a bad mission trip teammate (and how to be a good one)

 There are good mission trip teammates, and there are bad ones.
-But what distinguishes between the two?
+But what are the differences between the two?
 How can you make sure that you're not one of the bad teammates?
-Here are four qualities that you need to embrace (and four you need to leave at home) if you want to be a good mission trip teammate.
+If you want to be a good mission trip teammate throughout your mission trip, there are four qualities that you need to embrace—and four qualities that you need to leave at home.
+Here they are:

 1) Flexibility instead of obstinacy

 A bad mission trip teammate gets frustrated easily when things don't go as planned.
 If a plane flight gets delayed, they throw a fit.
 If they don't have vegetarian options at dinner, they refuse to eat at all.
 A bad mission trip teammate is obstinate and stubborn.

 On the other hand, a good mission trip teammate is flexible and understands that not everything will go as planned.
 A flexible teammate knows that they will be pushed out of their comfort zone during the trip, and they are willing to roll with the new experiences.
 If you want to be a good mission trip teammate, embrace flexibility.